What is Acne?

 - High environmental humidity

 Today, there are numerous effective treatments available for acne.
 Because of the many factors behind acne, a one-size-fits-all treatment option is often not enough.
-Therapies should be personalized to each patient given their unique circumstances.
-Acne treatments do not work overnight.
-Improvement can be seen over a period of four to eight weeks.
+Therapies should be personalized to each patient, given their unique circumstances.

 The treatment goals are to unclog pores, reduce acne-causing bacteria, decrease sebum production and inflammation.
 Prevention of scarring from acne is also important.
-A combination of therapies are often utilized.
+A combination of therapies is often utilized.
 Therapies like topical retinoids are used to help unclog pores by increasing the exfoliation of dead skin cells.
 Chemical peels containing glycolic acid and salicylic acid can aid in exfoliation and oil reduction.
 Topical and oral antibiotics help to reduce the skin’s bacterial count as well as inflammation.
 Phototherapy can also be used to reduce bacteria and inflammation.
 Women with hormonally driven acne or PCOS may be candidates for oral contraceptives or other oral therapies to address hormonal balances.
-In severe cases of nodular and cystic acne, isotretinoin (previously known as Accutane) is effective in reduction of the skin’s oil production.
+In severe cases of nodular and cystic acne, isotretinoin (previously known as Accutane) is effective in the reduction of the skin’s oil production.
+The results from acne treatment are not immediate, and improvement can be seen over a period of about 4 – 8 weeks.